-My brother occasionally gives me a huge sack of seedless grapes from his vineyard.
-Since they are my favorite, I eat them anytime of the day and use them in any recipe applicable.
-I usually freeze them right after washing to keep them fresh.
-One time he gave me seeded ones.
-I wonder if I can freeze them right away or do I have to take out its seeds first?
+I have more grapes than we can eat in an entire month.
+Grapes are my favorite, I eat them any time of the day and use them in any recipe I can.
+I have both seedless and seeded grapes.
+I wonder if I can freeze them right away after washing or do I have to take out its seeds first from the seeded ones?

 Can You Freeze Grapes?